JamEijsden/D7012E/README.md

 # D7012E - Declarative Languages
-Course from Luleå University of Technology, read 2014
+Course from Luleå University of Technology, 2014.
+Languages: Haskell and Prolog